jgruber99/jgruber99.github.io/content/about/index.md

   enable: false
 ---

 Hi, my name is Julius and I am a 22-year old Austrian.
 I grew up in Linz, Austria, where I completed a humanistic high school, [Akademisches Gymnasium Linz](https://akadgymlinz.at) (hence I spent more time learning ancient languages than anyone would consider reasonable -  but at least I had fun.)

-Afterwards, I enrolled for a  bachelor Degree in Computational Science and Engineering at [ETH Zurich]( https://ethz.ch/en.html), an interdisciplinary degree that combines (applied) math, computer science and natural science.
+Afterwards, I enrolled in a bachelor degree program in Computational Science and Engineering at [ETH Zurich]( https://ethz.ch/en.html), an interdisciplinary degree that combines (applied) math, computer science and natural science.

 Currently, I am doing an internship at [GoStudent](https://www.gostudent.org/en), an EduTech startup in Vienna, as a Data Science intern.
 I am mainly doing work in the fields of Data Science, Data Engineering, Emotion Detection, some DevOps related stuff & a bit of Software Engineering.